Nepiki/Guides/The-Legend-of-Zelda,-Links-Awakening-DX-(Game-Boy-Color).md

 -=MISSABLE=-

 Charter the whole fifth dungeon before fighting the boss.
-If you got the map, press select and check if there are no grayed-out rooms anymore.
+If you got the map, press start and check if there are no grayed-out rooms anymore.

 ***